Akawashii/ChillBot/README.md

 # ChillBot
 Hey.
-Its me Akawashii. \n
+Its me Akawashii.
-I have a bot discord now. \n
+I have a bot discord now.
-Enjoy.\n
+Enjoy.
 This bot is not finished yeeeeeeeeeeet